k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis: Introduction

-Our emphasis in this paper is to show the generality of the \frameworkkq{} framework by demonstrating via several task models.
-The tests and analytical results in the framework are with low complexity, but can still be shown to provide good results through speed-up factor or utilization bound analysis. \emph{In the past, exponential-time schedulability tests were typically not recommended and most of time ignored, as this requires very high complexity.
+\ifbool{techreport}{The emphasis of this paper is to show the generality of the \frameworkkq{} framework by demonstrating via several task models.
+The tests and analytical results in the framework are with low complexity, but can still be shown to provide good results through speed-up factor or utilization bound analyses.
+We also note a somehow surprising finding through developing this framework: \emph{in the past, exponential-time schedulability tests were typically not recommended and most of time ignored, as this requires very high complexity.
 We have successfully shown in this paper that exponential-time schedulability tests may lead to good polynomial-time tests (almost automatically) by using the \frameworkkq{} framework.
-Therefore, this framework may also open the possibility to re-examine some tests with exponential-time complexity to improve their applicability.}
+Therefore, this framework may also open the possibility to re-examine some tests with exponential-time complexity to improve their applicability.}}{}